artefactory/cs-sdp-2023-24/README.md

 ```bash
 python evaluation.py
 ``````
-will be used, with two other test datasets.
+will be used for evaluation, with two other test datasets.
 Make sure that it works well.

 ## Context